Git-HandClup/Super-HandClap/README.md

 # Super-HandClap
-Do not care about profit, only care about the so-called love
+Don't care about profits, only care about the love of code